-Vayedaber Adonai el-Moshe - Then the Holy One spoke to Moshe ... acharei mot sh'nei b'nei Aharon - after the deaths of Aharon's two sons Leviticus 16:1a.
+Vayedaber Adonai el-Moshe - And the Holy One spoke to Moshe ... acharei mot sh'nei b'nei Aharon - after the deaths of Aharon's two sons ... .
+Leviticus 16:1a.

-Parshot Acharei Mot and Kedoshim, which we study this week, comprise an important part of the Kedusha [i.e. 'Holiness is ...']
-Discourse - the Discourse in which the Holy One lays out His radical strategies for setting us apart from, and thereby empowering us to bless, every family, household, and bloodline on earth.
+This week our studies will be drawn from parshot Acharei Mot [Leviticus 16:1-18:30] and Kedoshim [Leviticus 19:1- 20:27].
+This five-chapter unit sits at the epicenter of the Great Kedusha Discourse - i.e. the longest continuously running download of Divine Speech in all of Holy Writ.
+In this Discourse the Holy One lays out His radical strategies for setting His Covenant People apart from, and thereby empowering them to bless, every family, household, and bloodline on earth.
 If we are ever to 'be/become holy as He is holy', and serve as models of His Holiness to the people and nations of the world the way He has called us to do, this Discourse lays out the pathway we must follow.